 Characters can be played in either the defense or the assault zone, BUT they're not bound to those zones.
 On every turn you can transfer cards from the assault to the defense and vise-verse.
 Also there are characters which can be summoned directly to the assault or defense zones without going through the support zone.

-Now after you know how to battle, you know how to build your deck I'll tell you with what kinds of cards you will do it.
+you know how to battle, you know how to build your deck I'll tell you with what

 The Factions